bellpy/book-nook/README.md

 ---

 ## Features
+- Login and sign up
+    - At the start of the application you can choose between "Log in" and "Create Account"
+    - Inserting a "username" and "password" in "Create Account" signs you in immediately
+    - You can logout by pressing the "Logout" in the header
 - Add, delete and edit books
+    - You can add new book under the "+ Add Book" button seen in the header
+    - You can delete a book by clicking on a book you have added and clicking the "Delete Book" button
+    - You can edit a book by click on a book and clicking the "Edit Book" button and changing the information
 - Regex supported search bar that searches book titles and authors
+    - In the search bar in the index you can use regex expressions to search through added books
 - Reading dashboard with statistics
-- Login and sign up
+    - In index you can click the link "Click to see your favorite books" and see statistics regarding read books

+---

 ## 🚀 How to run